 “What we are seeing is more people falling deeper into debt.
 Food aid has become the main source of welfare support for many people, with the demand on foodbanks now at unprecedented levels.”

-Co-author Ryan Fox, from University of Staffordshire, added: “Youth unemployment and the number of young people not in employment education or training (NEET) is a significant issue.
+Co-author Ryan Fox, from University of Staffordshire, added: “The number of young people not in employment, education or training (NEET) is a challenge.

 Health funding gaps fall more heavily on those living in the most deprived areas such as Stoke-on-Trent.
 10.4% of the population in city, aged 16 and over, is entitled to Personal Independence Payment (PIP) and the report authors highlight that Government cuts to the service will have a detrimental impact on people with long term health conditions.